 Classic Greek Moussaka Recipe

-Result in the end: a highly flavorful moussaka with some gorgeous soft layers of fried potato, eggplant, tomato minced meat and that creamy béchamel sauce with a crunchy cheese crust on top… We loved it.
-Excellent recipe!
+A highly flavorful moussaka with some gorgeous soft layers of fried potato, eggplant, tomato minced meat.
+Not to mention that creamy béchamel sauce with a crunchy cheese crust on top…

 - 4,5 oz potatoes (125 g), peeled